The Screenwriting Cruise

 A 7-Day Creative Odyssey on the Mexican Riviera

-An exclusive seven-day cruise of structured craft workshops, one‑on‑one mentorship, live pitch touchpoints, writers’ room simulations, actor table reads.
+An exclusive seven-day cruise of structured craft workshops, one‑on‑one mentorship and a live pitch to industry pros.
 Centered around an Intensive core curriculum that guides you from spark to structure.
-You’ll disembark with a pressure‑tested premise, a polished outline, professional connections and a plan.
+You’ll disembark with a pressure‑tested premise, a polished outline, bulletproof pitch, professional connections and incredible memories.

 We’ll guide you from pitch to completed eight page outline — leaving you fully prepared to knock out your next feature, teleplay or novel.